skeeto/skeeto.github.com/_posts/2014-12-09-How-to-build-DOS-COM-files-with-GCC.markdown

 keep it simple we'll put that right in the program.
 This is usually called `crt0.o` or `Boot.o`, in case those names every come up in your own reading.
 This inline assembly *must* be the very first thing in our code, before any includes and such.
-DOS will so most of the setup for us, we really just have to jump to the entry point.
+DOS will do most of the setup for us, we really just have to jump to the entry point.

 ~~~C